COSD-PANDA/seaboard/src/_datasets/streets-repair-segments.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
 Shapefile of the City's street network.
-This shapefile contains the street segments identified in our streets repair projects and Overall Condition Index datasets.
+This shapefile contains the street segments identified in our streets repair projects, active and completed, and Pavement Condition Assessment datasets.
 This data is displayed on [streets.sandiego.gov](http://streets.sandiego.gov){:target="_blank" rel="noopener"}.